kulics/koral/book-en/package-type.md

 E.g:
 ```
-Student {}->
+student {}->
 {
     ...
-    _GirlFirend :Str    // The identifier beginning with this '_' is private
+    _girlFirend :str    // The identifier beginning with this '_' is private
 }
 ```
 That's right, if you remember the definition of identifiers, this is how private identifiers are defined, and private identifiers can not be accessed by outsiders.

-Therefore, we can define a `Peter`, nor can we get or modify the value via `Peter._GirlFirend`.
+Therefore, we can define a `Peter`, nor can we get or modify the value via `Peter._girlFirend`.

 Then the private properties of this package can not be accessed, and can not be modified, what is the use?
 Do not worry, there is another attribute package.